-We’ll tell you more about the assessment process when you register for the Code of Practice, but briefly there are four stages:
+We’ll tell you more about the assessment process when you register for the Independent Living Standards, but briefly there are four stages:

-1. Registering – you need to sign up to the Code
+1. Registering – you need to sign up to the standards

 2. Self-assessment – you tell us how you meet the standards